mahirahalwani/comptia-tech-/README.md

 - Buying a 5 bucks may or may not get the perfect connectivity and speed that the original cable provides.

 ## 4.0 - DATA STORAGE AND SHARING
-- Computing devices use wire and electricity to count in binary (base 2)
+- Computing devices use wire and electricity to count in binary. (base 2)<br>
-- 1 = ON, 0 = OFF
+- 1 = ON, 0 = OFF<br>
-- every wire we added doubles the complexity
+- Every wire we added doubles the complexity.<br>
-- modern operator comes in 32-bit and 64-bit
+- Modern operator comes in 32-bit and 64-bit.<br>
-- 32-bit CPU/OS can hanfle up to 4GB of RAM
+- 32-bit CPU/OS can hanfle up to 4GB of RAM.<br>
-- RAM is volatile; it will erase its memory once it is off
+- RAM is volatile; it will erase its memory once it is off.<br>
 - Mass storage device:<br>
-      &emps;- It comes in many form each with variety of purposes, e.g., hard drive.
+      &emps;- It comes in many form each with variety of purposes, e.g., hard drive.<br>
-      &emsp;- Can be built into a computer, like an internal HDD or SSD &emsp;- Can attach storage devices, such as thumb drive or external HDD &emsp;- The internet hosts cloud storage options, such as iCloud and Dropbox
+      &emsp;- Can be built into a computer, like an internal HDD or SSD.<br>
+      &emsp;- Can attach storage devices, such as thumb drive or external HDD.<br>
+      &emsp;- The internet hosts cloud storage options, such as iCloud and Dropbox.<br>
 - Hard Drive: a device that provides long term storage.
-The data will be erased only if it is deleted or the hard drive dies and its capacity is measured in GBs and TBs.
+The data will be erased only if it is deleted or the hard drive dies and its capacity is measured in GBs and TBs.<br>
+- Hard drives are described as how much data they can store (capacity) and how fast the data can be accessed (speed). <br>
-- 1 digit = 1 bit, 8 bits = 1 byte, 1,204 bytes = 1 kilobyte, 1,024 KB = 1 MB, 1,024 MB = 1GB, 1,024 GB = 1TB
+- 1 digit = 1 bit, 8 bits = 1 byte, 1,204 bytes = 1 kilobyte, 1,024 KB = 1 MB, 1,024 MB = 1GB, 1,024 GB = 1TB.<br>
-- Computing purpose determines capacisty needs, e.g. word processing apps do not take a lot of space while video editing does.
+- Computing purpose determines capacisty needs, e.g. word processing apps do not take a lot of space while video editing does.<br>
-- Examples of Mass Storage Devices
+- Examples of Mass Storage Devices<br>
       &emps;1) Internal Hard Drive: a storage device that's installed inside a computer's case and is directly connected to the motherboard and power supply, e.g., SSD (fast) or HDD.<br>
       &emps;2) Portable External Hard Drive: a storage device that can be connected to a computer or other device to provide extra storage space.
 Slower than SDD but portable and when need more space, it can be replaced with a bigger space.<br>
       &emps;3) Optical Media: a type of storage medium that uses a laser to read and write data on discs, e.g., CD, DVD, Blue-ray discs.<br>